Emmanuel Sabbi

-Emmanuel Afriyie Mario Sabbi (born December 24, 1997) is a professional soccer player who plays as a winger for Major League Soccer club Vancouver Whitecaps.
+Emmanuel Afriyie Mario Sabbi (born December 24, 1997) is a professional soccer player who plays as a winger for Major League Soccer club Vancouver Whitecaps FC.
 Born in Italy, he has played for the United States national team.

 Early life

 Sabbi was born in Schio, Italy to Ghanaian parents.
 He grew up in the United States, however, and for the majority of his youth, he played for Ohio Premier Soccer Club in Columbus, Ohio.
 Ohio Premier became national finalists at the 2014 USYS National Championships in Maryland.
 Sabbi won the golden boot and was named most valuable player of the tournament.
 He then moved on to Chicago Magic PSG for a few years before signing a youth contract with Spanish side Las Palmas.

 Club career

 Sabbi initially committed to play at the University of Akron but opted to sign a reserve contract with UD Las Palmas instead.

 After a year with Las Palmas, Sabbi signed a professional deal with newly promoted Hobro IK in Denmark.
 He made his professional debut as a sub in a loss to FC Midtjylland on September 17, 2017.

 In January 2020, Sabbi agreed to a free transfer with Odense Boldklub at the end of the season.
 On August 10, 2023, it was confirmed, that newly promoted Ligue 1 club Le Havre had signed Sabbi on a deal until June 2027.

 On February 11, 2025, Sabbi signed with Major League Soccer side Vancouver Whitecaps FC on a three-year deal through the 2027 season, with a club option for 2028.
-He scored his first goal with the Whitecaps in a 2-0 victory over Colorado Rapids on April 5, 2025.
+He scored his first goal with the Whitecaps in a 2–0 victory over Colorado Rapids on April 5, 2025.